-Five Tips on Gaining Employer Support for Your MBA
+5 Tips on Gaining Employer Support for Your MBA

 Employer support for graduate business students generally includes financial sponsorship for tuition and/or other costs, study or sabbatical leave, and access to company resources.

+Putting together a strong case for gaining employer funding support for your MBA requires research and a persuasive argument.
 Given the huge investment that supporting a graduate business degree involves, your employer will thoroughly question and assess your motivations and the value that degree will bring to the company or organization.

 Here are five tips on putting together a strong case to gain your company’s financial support: